NYU-CS6313-Projects/meetupEVO/README.md

-# Project X

-TODO describe project here
+# Evolution of Meetup Groups

-A live demo can be found [here](http://NYU-CS6313-Projects.github.io/sp2015-group13/).
+A static webpage can be found [here](http://NYU-CS6313-Projects.github.io/sp2015-group13/), but the live demo requires a backend and is hostet on [heroku](agile-island-7524.herokuapp.com)

-You can use the `deploy.sh` script to keep the `gh-pages` branch up-to-date.
-When forking this project be sure to update the link to the demo page in this file.